Large Stonefly

 Lifecycle

-The Large Stonefly (Perla bipunctata) has one of the longest larval periods of any European freshwater insect — up to three years in the cold, nutrient-poor upland rivers it inhabits.
-The nymph is a formidable creature: heavily built, up to 35 mm in length, dark brown to near-black, with strong clinging legs and fiercely predatory behaviour.
-It feeds on other invertebrates, midge larvae, and smaller mayfly nymphs throughout its multi-year development.
+The Large Stonefly has one of the longest larval periods of any European freshwater insect — up to three years.
+The nymph is a formidable creature: heavily built, up to 35 mm, dark brown to near-black, and fiercely predatory.
+Unlike most aquatic insects, stoneflies do not hatch in the water — the nymph crawls out onto exposed rocks or bankside and the adult emerges on dry stone.

 Peak months

 The Large Stonefly occupies a different ecological and angling niche to mayflies and caddisflies.
-It does not create the classic surface hatch-and-rise cycle; instead, it provides exceptional nymph fishing in the weeks before and during emergence, and occasional large dry fly opportunities when adults are blown back to the water.
+It does not create the classic surface hatch-and-rise cycle; instead, it provides exceptional nymph fishing in the weeks before and during emergence.

 Fishing tips